pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 - This is the __condition__ for this `for` loop
 - While the condition is `true` the `for` loop keeps going, once it's `false` the `for` loop ends
 - This is __checked at the start of the loop every time through__
+- This is just like the condition in a `while` loop

 ---